 This policy work has been crucial to the success of young Minnesotans in the classroom, but there remains plenty of work to do for our students and families.
 My ability to serve and achieve better outcomes for all students is hampered by inadequate state and federal resources.
 Our State Constitution ensures every child an adequate K-12 public education, however, our state legislature consistently fails to fund what they define as adequate education under the World’s Best Workforce legislation.
 Minneapolis Public Schools are in a constant state of massive budget cuts because (1) the state pupil allocation has not kept up with inflation; (2) the Special Education and English Learner services we provide are underfunded—by $65 million in 2018 alone—and (3) additional unfunded state mandates hinder the district’s ability to properly care for every student.
 This nonsense must end.

-And finally, I am running for re-election because I believe our community needs a tested, informed and outspoken progressive voice in public education.
+And finally, I am running for election in District 6 because I believe our community needs a tested, informed and outspoken progressive voice in public education.
 So many issues intersect with education and ultimately impact the vitality, stability, and prosperity of our neighborhoods.
 Our children deserve better, our schools deserve better, and our community deserves better.
 Translating values and conviction into policy is challenging, however, I’ve never been one to back down from a fight.
 Just ask the billionaires who unsuccessfully attempted to remove me from office because of my strong opinions against corporate influence in public education.
-I have been fighting for our progressive values the past eight years as your Citywide School Board Member and will continue fighting.
-I look forward to connecting, sharing my priorities, and earning your support for re-election to the Minneapolis Board of Education.
+I fought for our progressive values for eight years as your At-Large School Board Member.
+I will continue fighting as we work on a Districtwide Comprehensive Planning Process to ensure fiscal stability while providing a holistic and integrated global education for all students.